Is Bitcoin’s Price Too High to Invest?

 Take it from Greg in 2011:

 What I am referring to above is the concept of lengthening your time horizon.
 When investing in Bitcoin, you should view it as a long-term investment rather than a short-term trade to get rich quickly.
-If you start thinking in years instead of weeks or months, it will change the way you view the price of Bitcoin.
+If you start thinking in years instead of weeks or months, it will change how you view the price of Bitcoin.

-Ask yourself this — if you plan to hold bitcoin for 5 years, 10 years, or 20 years, are you really going to care if you bought bitcoin at $30,000, $40,000, or $50,000?
+Ask yourself this — if you plan to hold Bitcoin for 5 years, 10 years, or 20 years, are you really going to care if you bought Bitcoin at $30,000, $40,000, or $50,000?
 The answer is probably not.
 You expect it to be much, much higher by then.

-When looking at the price of Bitcoin, it helps to “zoom-out” to get a general idea of how Bitcoin has continued to grow as an asset over time.
+When looking at the price of Bitcoin, it helps to “zoom out” to get a general idea of how Bitcoin has continued to grow as an asset over time.
 One can easily observe this trend by looking at the all-time chart of Bitcoin.

-As they held it, they were able to benefit from the price appreciating as Bitcoin’s adoption continued to grow over the years.
-When it comes to Bitcoin it is time in the market that matters, not timing the market.
+As they held it, they could benefit from the price appreciating as Bitcoin’s adoption continued to grow over the years.
+When it comes to Bitcoin, it is time in the market that matters, not timing the market.

 Lastly, billionaire investors like Bill Miller, Stanley Drunkenmiller, Paul Tudor Jones, and Ray Dalio have all endorsed Bitcoin.
 The demand for Bitcoin appears to be healthy and growing, and thus we can expect the price to continue to increase with its adoption as the years tick on.

 The truth is that despite Bitcoin being >$30,000, we are still extremely early in its adoption.
 Bitcoin is an ambitious technology that aims to one day allow for the free flow of trillions of dollars worth of value on its network.
 It’s attempting to become a widely accepted store of value which is why it is often compared to gold.

 As you can see, even though the price of Bitcoin today might appear expensive, the potential investment opportunity here is MASSIVE.
-Investors need to look at bitcoin through a long-term lens in order to benefit from its growing adoption.
+Investors need to look at Bitcoin through a long-term lens to benefit from its growing adoption.